I have experience with Super Affiliate Network and in this review will share exactly what occurred when I tried it, and why (spoiler), I left.

 - It’s an MLM.

-And those things usually mean there is a high price for the program that is present or will appear sooner or later.
+And all those things usually mean there is a high price for the program that is present or will appear sooner or later.
+And again, I will briefly return to the $2,000 up-sell some of the comments below talk about and that I saw.

 To me that would be better and I would be more prepared to go further.
 There’s also people (myself included) who join programs who don’t want to invest in anything right away but need more time and if the program is great enough, they will become loyal to it.